louisgag/mbdyn-gsoc-projects/data/faq/applicants_todo.md

 - familiarize with software usage by running simple problems (e.g. initial value problems described in the tutorials and in the examples page)

-- complete this year’s entry test (see below)
+- complete this year’s entry test (see first FAQ entry)